Stress Management Techniques

 2. Stress creates stress – Recent research has shown that if you allow current stress to then be reflected in your behaviour, this will then give a negative energy out to those around you and will in turn create more stress for those close to you that will then feed back to you.
 By constantly worrying, obsessing or being neurotic, you can create real problems in your relationships that will then lead to further stress.

 5. Stress can be caused by having to be nice and friendly when you don’t really feel like it.
 For some people, they work in jobs where part of their job is to be nice to people who aren’t particularly nice to them (think a call service or complaints department operative).
 For those who tend towards being positive and upbeat, this isn’t too difficult, some people actually thrive on being nice in such situations.
 But if you tend towards negativity and bad moods, having to be nice to people who are angry or stressed can make you in turn stressed.
 One of the key tools that you can use in a situation like this is to use empathy, or stand in the other persons shoes.
-This can lower your stress levels.
+More tips on lowering stress levels are here.

 6. Learn to say no – it is so easy to become over scheduled and take on too much.
 Setting boundaries and being mindful of your time as a precious resource is a great way to cut down on doing things for other people that you don’t really want to do.
 It’s not as difficult as it sounds, simply be polite but firm.
 If you want to say no but really feel that you can’t in person, use the words “I’ll have to think about it and get back to you.”
 You can then always text them later to say you have thought about it and can’t right now.

 8. Meditate – This is one I find difficult but it is infinitely good for stress.
 If you are a beginner, or just a lazy meditator like me, doing guided meditations can be a good halfway point.
-There are lots of youtube videos or CDs around with relaxation guided meditations that will help your brain cope better with whatever stressors come its way.
+There are lots of YouTube videos or CDs around with relaxation guided meditations that will help your brain cope better with whatever stressors come its way.
 Best of all its free and you can do it anytime, anywhere.
 More tips on how to meditate are here.